 Pregnancy is an exciting time in life, but it comes with questions and occasionally discomfort.
 Find the answers and support you need to have the best pregnancy possible at Women's Health Consulting IL, LLC in The Loop in Chicago.
-Wendy Goodall McDonald, MD, and the team are affiliated with Northwestern Hospital and delivers babies at Prentice Women’s Hospital, where you have access to world-renowned medical care.
+The team is affiliated with Northwestern Hospital and delivers babies at Prentice Women’s Hospital, where you have access to world-renowned medical care.
 Get started with prenatal care at Women’s Health Consulting IL by calling or scheduling a visit online now.

 In most cases, your doctor recommends beginning prenatal care at the eighth week of pregnancy.
 You should begin taking prenatal vitamins, avoiding alcohol, and stopping smoking before becoming pregnant or as soon as you find out you’re pregnant.